Course guide of Mathematical Methods 3 (2671126)

 Single final assessment

-• It will consist of a theory and / or exam problems.
+- It will consist of an exam involving theoretical questions and/or problems.